dejandrazenovic/GrindCPU/README.md

 ## Abstract

-The Baratza Virtuoso has been my trusty coffee grinder for a few years now, but has only a wind-up timer and pulse button.
+The Baratza Virtuoso has been my trusty coffee grinder for a few years now, but only has a wind-up timer and pulse button for controls.
 I have replaced the pulse button with an Arduino + OLED display to enhance its features.
 A 5V relay replaced the pulse button in the internals.

 ## Features